johnnie-nguyen/design/_pages/cv.md

 Invited Talks
 ======
+* 2025.06.06: University of Oxford
-* Resonant Spaces: Harnessing Resonators for Acoustic Control in Built Environments_06.06.2025_Invited Talk at Oxford University, Harris Manchester College, Oxford, Oxfordshire, United Kingdom
+    * Resonant Spaces: Harnessing Resonators for Acoustic Control in Built Environments_Invited Talk at Oxford University, Harris Manchester College, Oxford, Oxfordshire, United Kingdom
+* 2024.05.23: Toronto Metropolitan University
-* Acoustically Liminal Environments_23.05.2024_Invited Talk at Toronto Metropolitan University, School of Interior Design, Toronto, Ontario, Canada
+    * Acoustically Liminal Environments_Invited Talk at Toronto Metropolitan University, School of Interior Design, Toronto, Ontario, Canada
+* 2024.02.26: University of Waterloo
-* Exploring Contemporary Architecture - Selected Works_26.02.2024_Invited Lecture at University of Waterloo, School of Planning, Waterloo, Ontario, Canada
+    * Exploring Contemporary Architecture - Selected Works_Invited Lecture at University of Waterloo, School of Planning, Waterloo, Ontario, Canada
+* 2023.10.15: Autodesk University
-* Soundscapes: The Intersection of Building Experience and Acoustics in AEC_15.10.2023_Invited Panelist at Autodesk University, Las Vegas, Nevada, USA
+    * Soundscapes: The Intersection of Building Experience and Acoustics in AEC_Invited Panelist at Autodesk University, Las Vegas, Nevada, USA
+* 2023.06.10: University of Toronto
-* The Art of Inquiry: An Overview towards Architectural Research_06.10.2023_Invited Talk at University of Toronto - John H. Daniels Faculty of Architecture, Landscape, and Design, Toronto, Ontario, Canada
+    * The Art of Inquiry: An Overview towards Architectural Research_Invited Talk at University of Toronto - John H. Daniels Faculty, Toronto, Ontario, Canada
+* 2022.10.21: University of Toronto
-* The state of Acoustics in Architectural Design_21.10.2022_Invited Talk at University of Toronto - Bahen Centre for Information Technology, Toronto ON, Canada
+    * The state of Acoustics in Architectural Design_Invited Talk at University of Toronto - Bahen Centre for Information Technology, Toronto ON, Canada
-* Improved Meeting Room Acoustics Through The Shape Optimization of Reflecting Surfaces_11.10.2020_Invited Talk at Forum Acusticum 2020, Online, virtual format due to Covid-19

 Organized Workshops
 ======